 We see a lot of awesome feedback from Graiders.
-We've gathered some our favorite examples for quick reference so that you can see how different Graiders incorporate the hallmarks of effective feedback within their comments to students.
+We've gathered some of our favorite examples for quick reference so that you can see how different Graiders write highly effective feedback to students.

 Especially for new Graiders, it’s easy to fall into the habit of writing lengthy commentary.
 Making feedback clear and concise is a challenging but important skill that can help you better meet time estimates.
 Here is some feedback that is short, sweet, and meets our standards of high-quality feedback to help you!

 Why we love it: This feedback succinctly describes the student’s strengths and growths.
 The Graider directs students to specific areas in their work and includes guiding questions to help them improve.

 Why we love it: This feedback says exactly what the student did well and points to specific examples within the student’s work.
 The Graider gives clear next steps and explains how these will improve the writing.

 Positively Framed Feedback